 - 22. RPL can only be recognised at the point of admission to the University.
-The Head of College has the power to recognise the transfer of up to 240 credits of prior learning and on this basis to admit a student to the second or later years of a programme of study.
-RPL can potentially be granted for programmes taken at the University of Edinburgh, as well as those from elsewhere.
+The Head of College has the power to recognise the transfer of a student's credit previously gained either at the University or another institution and to count it towards their intended award.
 Before approval is granted the College must be satisfied that the learning to be recognised and transferred provides an adequate basis for the programme or courses as set out in the appropriate Degree Programme Table.
+The Head of College can recognise the transfer of up to 240 credits of prior learning and on this basis to admit a student to the second or later years of a programme of study.
+This limit does not apply where students are transferring between programmes within the University, in line with regulation 48.
 University of Edinburgh courses which have a substantial curriculum overlap with any of the courses that contributed to a student's admission on the basis of RPL will not count towards the student's degree programme. - 23.
 The University can also consider prior learning for admissions purposes.
 University RPL policy for admissions.

 - 24. Students must attend and participate as required in all aspects of their programme of study.
 This includes being available for teaching sessions, assessment, examination and meeting with their allocated Student Adviser face to face and electronically.
 Except when registered on a designated online or distance learning programme, or where remote participation is specifically stated, students are expected to attend and participate in person.
 The Degree Programme Table and programme handbook sets out programme requirements for engagement.
 Certain students' visa requirements may require the University to monitor attendance and engagement in specific ways. - 25.
 It is a student's responsibility to provide a current postal contact address and to ensure that any legal requirements, including those imposed by their funding or grant authority, are met.
 All students are required to check their MyEd and University email account frequently for communications from the University and respond where appropriate.
-University policy on contacting students by email:

-www.ed.ac.uk/files/atoms/files/contacting students by email.pdf
+University policy on contacting students by email: www.ed.ac.uk/files/atoms/files/contacting students by email.pdf